Documentary editing: Print volumes

 Documentary editors historically published printed volumes.

 Printed volumes may contain transcribed documents, necessitating "a fair amount of hack work" to copy the text.
 The texts of documents may be published in full, or be summarized to retain all important content, but to exclude more trivial and incidental matter.
 An abstracted text of this type is known in British English as a "calendar", although in American English that term is more typically applied to a more basic inventory of documents.

 An alternative form of publication is photographic facsimiles.
 Facsimile editions are traditionally more costly, but allow a closer fidelity to the original documents.

 Printed books, although less convenient than electronic editions, may help increase an editing project's accessibility and alleviate concerns about digital obsolescence.

 Microform

 Microform publication reduces costs, while allowing editors to avoid rote transcription.
 Microform editions typically have minimal, if any annotation.

 Microform publication is only suitable for legible documents, and works poorly on handwritten documents.
-Micoform editions are usually accompanied by a printed index, which many libraries store separately from the microform, potentially frustrating researchers.
+Microform editions are usually accompanied by a printed index, which many libraries store separately from the microform, potentially frustrating researchers.

 Compared with printed editions, microform editions are less selective, and the large number of published documents can make it difficult for readers to find germane content.